-Horizontal equivalent neutral wind vector at 10 m height (see [Ref1]).
+Horizontal stress-equivalent wind vector at 10 m height, obtained using the CMOD7 GMF, see [3] [8].

+5.1.2.
 Units and range

 Wind speed is measured in m/s.
-The wind speed range is from 0-50 m/s, but wind speeds over 25 m/s are generally less reliable [Ref1].
-In the BUFR products, the wind direction is in meteorological (WMO) convention relative to North: 0 degrees corresponds to a wind flowing to the South with a clockwise increment.
+The wind speed range is from 0-50 m/s, but wind speeds exceeding 25 m/s are generally less reliable [3].
+In the BUFR products, the wind direction is in meteorological (World Meteorological Organisation, WMO) convention relative to North: 0 degrees corresponds to a wind flowing to the South with a clockwise increment.
 In the NetCDF products, the wind direction is in oceanographic convention: 0 degrees corresponds to a wind flowing to the North with a clockwise increment.

+5.1.3.
 Input satellite data

-The generation of ASCAT level 1b data by EUMETSAT is described in their technical documentation [Ref6].
+The generation of ASCAT level 1b data by EUMETSAT is described in their technical documentation [9].
 The global ASCAT data are acquired in Svalbard (Norway) and transmitted to the EUMETSAT central processing facilities in Darmstadt, where they are processed up to level 1b.
 Regional EARS data are acquired at Svalbard and other ground stations, processed up to level 1b and then transmitted to KNMI via a dedicated private network.
 The product contains geo-located measurement triplets on a satellite swath WVC grid of 25 km or 12.5 km size.